Co-Dec/TE_Standard_dataset/README.md

     * Genome with 1 out of 2 TE insertions created masked.
 (Fasta file, masked with "N").
     * Genome annotation with 1 out of 2 TE insertion created.
 (Bed file).
     * Genome description with 1 out of 2 TE insertion created.
 (CSV file).
+  * Special files :
+    * Genome annotation with 1 out of 2 TE, showing TE present in it, and where TEs deleted are supposed to be.
+Expected deleted TE are in 200bp intervals present in 1 out of 2 lines.
+    * 2 specbed files, that can be needed to assess TIDAL software.
 **Genome description (CSV) :**

 TE Name / Start / End / Divergence / Size / Distance Before / Distance After / GC Before / GC After / CopyNumber / Family